- High School Diploma or GED equivalent;

 - Attend work, as scheduled and on a regular basis, to effectively perform the position’s essential duties and responsibilities;

 - Exercise common sense and good judgment in the performance of essential duties;

-- Tolerate outside working conditions, including exposure to adverse weather conditions;
+- Perform strenuous work outdoors and tolerate outside working conditions, including exposure to adverse weather conditions;

 - Maintain professionalism under pressure;